AI Agents in Financial Markets: Architecture, Applications, and Systemic Implications: Empirical Research Design

 \subsection{Illustrative findings}

 To move beyond design and provide a first empirical read, the application was implemented on a 31-firm sample using publicly retrievable price and filing data between June~2025 and March~2026.
 The sample comprises eight legacy-service vendors, sixteen legacy-heavy financial users, and seven software-or-infrastructure control firms.
-One candidate firm from the initial seed universe was dropped because the public market-data endpoint did not provide a stable history for the relevant window.
+As noted above, Fiserv (FI) was part of the 32-name seed universe but was excluded from the final event-study implementation because the public endpoint used for daily prices did not provide a sufficiently stable history for the relevant estimation window.

-Table~\ref{tab:mini_case_results} reports subgroup means for the three focal dates.
+Table~\ref{tab:mini_case_results} reports subgroup means for the three focal dates together with standard errors in parentheses.
 The clearest pattern appears around the February~24,~2026 market-validation event.
-For legacy-service vendors, mean $CAR[-1,+1]$ is approximately $-6.39\%$.
-For legacy-heavy financial users, the corresponding figure is $-2.61\%$, while the control portfolio is approximately zero by construction because it is also the benchmark.
-This is the central empirical result of the section: the market reaction is not uniform, and the sharpest negative repricing is concentrated in the group whose revenues are most directly threatened by accelerated modernization.
+For legacy-service vendors, mean $CAR[-1,+1]$ is approximately $-6.39\%$ (s.e.\ $0.0140$).
+For legacy-heavy financial users, the corresponding figure is $-2.61\%$ (s.e.\ $0.0057$), while the control portfolio is approximately zero by construction because it is also the benchmark.
+The result should be read as an exploratory empirical illustration rather than a decisive validation exercise: the market reaction is not uniform, and the sharpest negative repricing is concentrated in the group whose revenues are most directly threatened by accelerated modernization.

 The volume response complements the return evidence.
 Around the same February event, abnormal log volume rises to approximately $0.73$ for service vendors, $0.37$ for financial users, and $0.70$ for controls.
 This pattern indicates a broad attention shock rather than a narrow single-name move.
 However, only part of that attention translates into strongly negative prices, again suggesting that the market is distinguishing between business models rather than reacting mechanically to AI news.